Alex Jones: Jury considers additional punitive damages

 The court found last year Jones was liable for claims that the shooting was a hoax and parents were “crisis actors.”
-The parents of a 6-year-old who died, Neil Heslin and Scarlett Lewis, sued Jones for defamation and inflicting mental anguish.
+Neil Heslin and Scarlett Lewis, the parents of a 6-year-old who died, sued Jones for defamation and inflicting mental anguish.

-On Friday, it’s considering the second sum: punitive damages, or how much he owes as punishment.
-The jury heard, for the first time, testimony on Jones’ net worth from forensic economist Dr. Bernard Pettingill Jr., who estimated the combined net worth of Jones and Free Speech Systems, LLC to be somewhere between $135 million and $270 million.
+On Friday, the jury is considering the second sum: punitive damages, or how much he owes as punishment.
+The jury heard, for the first time, testimony on Jones’ net worth from forensic economist Dr. Bernard Pettingill Jr., who estimated the combined net worth of Jones and Free Speech Systems, LLC, to be somewhere between $135 million and $270 million.

 Throughout the trial, jurors have been able to ask their own questions.
 One asked Pettingill what the difference was between the net worth of an individual and a company that person owns.

-“There’s really no difference,” he said, adding “You cannot separate Alex Jones from the company.”
+“There’s really no difference,” he said.
+“You cannot separate Alex Jones from the company.”

 Jones’ defense attorney, Andino Reynal, disputed Pettingill’s testimony and said “we didn’t get any evidence as to what Alex Jones actually has today.”
 At the end of July, Free Speech Systems LLC filed for bankruptcy.